jonlpersson/ed-latimore/site/_drafts/i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 ***According to the Food and Drug Administration (FDA), the FDA requires all supplement manufacturers to list all of the ingredients in a product, on its label along with the appropriate amount of each in terms of weight.
 BUT!
 If the ingredients are part of a proprietary blend – the specific amount of each individual ingredient in the proprietary blend does not have to be listed, only the total ***

 The list of Alpha Brain ingredients, its three 3 proprietary blends, and their functions are as follows:

+### Onnit Flow Blend

+During flow state, the primary brainwaves produced are alpha and theta waves.
+These brainwaves are associated with a relaxed and focused mental state.

+Alpha waves are produced when the brain is in wakeful relaxation and are associated with a relaxed yet alert mental state.
+This mental state is often characterized by a feeling of calm and focus, similar to the state experienced during meditation.
+Alpha waves are believed to help enhance creativity, improve memory, and promote mental clarity.

+Theta waves are produced during light sleep and daydreaming and are associated with deep relaxation and inward focus.
+This mental state is often characterized by creativity, intuition, and inspiration.
+Theta waves are believed to help enhance visualization, improve memory, and promote mental and emotional balance.

+During the flow state, the brain produces a unique combination of alpha and theta waves, which help to create a relaxed and focused mental state ideal for achieving a state of flow.
+These brainwaves are thought to play a key role in the ability to focus, maintain attention, and perform at a high level while feeling calm and in control.